-The Indiana Academy Parent Organization is a group of parents, staff, students, and alumni whose goal is to help improve the educational and social atmosphere of the Academy and to help provide funds for extracurricular and scholarly activities.
-Parents/guardians, staff, and alumni can participate by joining the IAPO with a membership fee and/or by attending the monthly meetings.
+The Indiana Academy Parent Organization is a group of parents/guardians and alumni whose goal is to help improve the educational and social atmosphere of the Academy and to help provide funds for extracurricular and scholarly activities.
+Parents/guardians and alumni can participate by joining the IAPO.

 Section 504 of the Rehabilitation Act